vsc55/ombi_sqlite_mysql/README.md

-# Migration procedure:
+# Migration procedure

-## Create database and user in the server MySql/MariaDB:
+## Create database and user in the server MySql/MariaDB
 ```
 CREATE DATABASE IF NOT EXISTS `Ombi` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_bin;
 CREATE USER 'ombi'@'%' IDENTIFIED BY 'ombi';
 GRANT ALL PRIVILEGES ON `Ombi`.* TO 'ombi'@'%' WITH GRANT OPTION;
 ```

-## Create and prepare tables:
+## Create and prepare tables
 1. Stop ombi
-2. Create or Modify database.json to use mysql.
+2. Create or Modify **database.json** to use mysql.
 ```
 {
   "OmbiDatabase": {